 Geography is everywhere – without it you are lost.
 It helps you to understand the complex and dynamic world in which you live.

 In Geography we aim to help students to develop an understanding of their global responsibility and interdependence as well as encourage them to develop their own opinions and attitudes.
+Read more about studying at the best secondary school in Sheffield.

 ‘Geography is one of those richly comprehensive subjects whose relevance is all around us.
 Where we come from, what we do, what we eat, how we move about and how we shape our future are all directly the province of the Geographer.
 More than ever we need the geographer’s skills and foresight to help us to learn about our planet – how we use it and we abuse it’ – Michael Palin